A characterisation of F_q-conics of PG(2,q^3)

 \begin{theorem}\Label{conic-sec} Let $\bar \C$ be an $\Fq$-conic in a secant $\Fq$-subplane $\bar \pi$ of $\PG(2,q^3)$.
 In the exact-at-infinity Bruck-Bose representation in $\PG(6,q)$, the curve $\VCBB$ decomposes into a non-degenerate conic $\N_2$ (which lies in a plane of $\PG(6,q)\setminus\si$ that meets $q+1$ spread planes), together with two planes in $\si$ (possibly repeated, possibly in the extension $\sistarstar\setminus\si$). \end{theorem}

 \begin{proof} Let $\bar \C$ be an $\Fq$-conic in a secant $\Fq$-subplane $\bar \pi$ of $\PG(2,q^3)$.
-By Result~\ref{exact-subplane}, in the exact-at-infinity Bruck-Bose representation in $\PG(6,q)$, $[\pi]$ consists of a plane $\alpha$ and the regulus of $\S$ which $\alpha$ meets.
-Moreover $\pi$ and $\alpha$ are in 1-1 correspondence.
-So corresponding to $\bar \C$ is a non-degenerate conic $\N_2$ in $\alpha$.
+By Result~\ref{exact-subplane}, in the exact-at-infinity Bruck-Bose representation in $\PG(6,q)$: the affine points of $[\pi]$ are the affine points of a plane $\alpha_\pi$; and the points of $[\pi]$ in $\si$ are the points of the $2$-regulus of $\S$ which $\alpha_\pi$ meets.
+Moreover $\bar \pi$ and $\alpha_\pi$ are in 1-1 correspondence.
+So corresponding to $\bar \C$ is a non-degenerate conic $\N_2$ in $\alpha_\pi$.
 So the variety $\VCBB$ contains the conic $\N_2$.
-We show that the remainder of the variety consists of two planes at infinity.
-There are two cases to consider, depending on how $\bar\C$ meets $\li$.
+We show that the variety $\VCBB$ reduces into $\N_2$ and two planes contained in $\si$ (or an extension).
+There are three cases to consider, depending on how $\bar\C$ meets $\li$.
 We label the cases to be consistent with Result~\ref{Fqconic-cases}.

 Cases \SI and \SII.
 Suppose $\bar\C\cap\li=\{\bar P,\bar Q\}$, possibly $\bar P=\bar Q$.
 In the exact-at-infinity Bruck-Bose setting, $[\C]$ contains the spread planes $[P]$, $[Q]$.
-Moreover, in this case $\N_2$ meets $\si$ in the real points $[P]\cap[\pi]$ and $[Q]\cap[\pi]$ (possibly repeated).
+Moreover, in this case $\N_2$ meets $\si$ in the real points $[P]\cap\alpha_\pi$ and $[Q]\cap\alpha_\pi$ (possibly repeated).

 Case \SIII.
 Suppose $\bar\C\cap\li=\emptyset$, so by Result~\ref{Fqconic-cases}, $\barCplusplus\cap \liplusplus=\{\bar P,\bar Q\}\subset\liplusplus\setminus\li$, $\bar P\neq\bar Q$.
 To determine the component of $\VCBB$ at infinity, we work in the Bose representation.
 In $\PG(8,q^3)$: $\li$ corresponds to a line of $\Pit$ denoted by $g$; $\pi$ is an $\Fq$-subplane of $\Pit$ that meets $g$ in an $\Fq$-subline; $\C$ is an $\Fq$-conic in $\pi$; $\Cplus\cap g=\emptyset$; and $\Cplusplus\cap\gstar=\{P,Q\}\subset\gstar\setminus g$.
 Let $b=\pi\cap g$, and let $\cpi$, $\cb$ be as defined in (\ref{defcpi}) and (\ref{defcb}), then by Result~\ref{Fqconic-cases}, $Q=P^{\cpi}=P^{\cb}$ and $P^{\cb^2}=P$.